ronilaukkarinen/pipedrive-email-archiver/README.md

 ## Troubleshooting

 ### "PIPEDRIVE_API_TOKEN not found"

 Make sure you've created a `.env` file with your API token.

 ### "Failed to fetch email threads"

 - Verify your API token is correct
 - Check if your Pipedrive domain is set correctly in `.env`
 - Ensure you have the necessary permissions in Pipedrive

-### Emails not showing up
-The tool only fetches threads from the "inbox" folder.
-Already archived emails won't be re-archived.

-## License

-MIT